 1.1 Scope.
 This specification covers two grades of water-displacing, contact and volatile, corrosion-inhibited preservative oil, known hereinafter as "oil", for use in the preservation of material in enclosed systems.

-1.2 Classification.
+1.2 Classification and part identifying number (PIN).

 1.2.1 Grades.
 The oils are of the following grades, as specified (see 6.2).